Ticketpark/api-docs/docs/webhooks/webhooks.md

 ```

 ## New person
-When a new person is created (via ticket booking process or otherwise), the following message will be sent to your webhook url:
+When a new person is created (via ticket booking process or otherwise), the following message will be sent as POST request to your webhook url:

 ```
 {